QuiiBz/niftycss/site/docs/css-utilities/installation.md

 order: 1
 ---

 The `@niftycss/css` package provides many CSS utilities and helpers.
-It's totally optional but can help you create designs faster.
+It's optional but can help you create styles faster.

 ## Installation
 Install the `@niftycss/css` package with your package manager of choice: